dmatelokoh/chinook-analytics-portfolio/README.md

 # Chinook Digital Media — Customer & Revenue Analytics
 **Daniel Matel-Okoh**
 ---

 ## What This Is

 An end-to-end analytics portfolio built on the Chinook digital media database.
-Three SQL case studies, one multi-part Python investigation, and an interactive Tableau dashboard, all connected by a single question: where should a marketing team focus its budget?
+Three SQL case studies, one multi-part Python investigation, and an interactive Tableau dashboard.
+Each phase builds on the last, and the through-line is a practical one: where should a marketing team focus its budget?

 I came to data analytics from 8 years in digital marketing (customer acquisition, retention, campaign optimization, CLV, ROAS).
 That background shapes every analysis here.
-I'm not counting rows.
-I'm asking whether the numbers should change a business decision.
+The goal with each case study was to produce something a marketing director could actually use, not just technically correct output.

 ---